PE-Copilot/GithubCopilotWorkshop/README.md

 ## 🛠️ Hands-On: Part 1 - Build Your Dashboard with Copilot Agent Mode

 ### 🤖 What We'll Build
 We’ll design a **dynamic dashboard** to visualize Infineon’s product and sales data (already available in the `data/` folder as a CSV file).

+> **Note:** The product data is publicly available information as of June 2025.
+The sales data is mock data provided solely for this workshop.

 Here’s your mission:
 - Explore the data to understand what’s possible.